GitMoDu/LoLa/README.md

 # Future :

 Improved Time Source[IN PROGRESS]: current version is working but should be considered a fallback.
 GPS based time sources or an external time keeping device should be preferred.
 RTC is also an option on STM32F1.

+Support for other radio drivers [WAITING FOR HARDWARE]: NRF24L01 is next.

+Crypto key derivation [WORKING]: currently using a custom key derivation, should be replaced with standard KDF .